tonybugts/Git-QA-2024/README.md

 # Git-QA-2024
-This is demo repo for exercises for got and github popics
+This is demo repo for exercises for git and github topics